 What actually compounds

 The model question—which AI produces the best first draft—has a shelf life measured in months or even just weeks.
 Models keep improving, and any performance gap between them tends to close.
 This isn’t a reason to ignore model selection, but it’s a reason not to treat it as the primary strategic decision.
-That said, genuine step-change releases do happen, and when they do, they matter.
-But the team positioned to extract value from a new model on day one is the one that already has its context built, its integrations running, and its editorial memory loaded.

 This is the bet worth making.